altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 {
 ~Rossin was pacing back and forth deep in concerned thought.~ *Felix leaned back further in his seat. *
-*he put his feet up on the corner of the table.*
+*He put his feet up on the corner of the table.*
-"You haven’t been to the back of the mind. you know about hooks but have at least some trouble using them. and you have a firewall on your brain... but you spent the night in prison because you... felt like it..."
+"You haven’t been to the back of the mind.
+You know about hooks but have at least some trouble using them.
+And you have a firewall on your brain...
+But you spent the night in prison because you...
+Felt like it..."
-~he left the end hanging almost like a question.~ ~Martha continued to eat.~
+~He left the end hanging almost like a question.~ ~Martha continued to eat.~
 "So where would you rank me?"
 }
 {
 "Rank?"
-~felix asked, ~
+~Felix asked, ~
-"you think this is like a school where you have defined grades" "You said there was a school."
+"You think this is like a school where you have defined grades" "You said there was a school."
 "Yes, it’s more like - a collection of students with a private teacher."
 "That’s a school"